 Sampo plc's emblem is the Sampo Group logomark.
 The current design has been used since early 2000s.
 Sampo’s visual identity is displayed on the company’s website and social media channels and used in Sampo’s events and publications.

 The history of the Sampo logomark traces its roots to the foundation years of the company at the dawn of the 20th century.
-Since then, the logomark and logo has evolved with changing times and needs, as has the company’s visual identity.
-Sampo has operated in the insurance and banking businesses, and its visual identity has gone through many changes over the years.
+Since then, the logomark and logo have evolved with changing times and needs, as has the company’s visual identity.
+Sampo has operated both in insurance and banking businesses, and its visual identity has gone through many changes over the years.
 The Sampo logomark was designed by Kyösti Varis in 1980 and updated into its present form in the early 2000s.

 Sampo’s visual identity is based on the logomark, the use of select colours and fonts, as well as the abstract motifs typical for Sampo.
 Sampo’s look reflects the cornerstones of its business: stability, responsibility, risk management and expertise.
 The company seeks to maintain an elegant and dignified, yet modern style.